Stroman, McHugh, Odorizzi win; Wacha, Anderson, Walker lose

 Oakland outfielder Khris Davis ($5 million), Miami pitcher David Phelps ($4.6 million) and New York Mets infielder Wilmer Flores ($2.2 million) won earlier this month, and Arizona pitcher Shelby Miller ($4.7 million), Boston pitcher Fernando Abad ($2 million) and Baltimore catcher Caleb Joseph ($700,000) lost.

-Four relief pitchers, remain scheduled for hearings this week: the New York Yankees' Dellin Betances, Baltimore's Brad Brach, the Chicago Cubs' Pedro Strop and Pittsburgh's Tony Watson.
+Three relief pitchers remain scheduled for hearings this week: the New York Yankees' Dellin Betances, Baltimore's Brad Brach and Pittsburgh's Tony Watson.
+The Chicago Cubs' Pedro Strop agreed to a $5.5 million, one-year deal.